A garage is where many folks store junk and other items from their house that are not regularly used.

 Record every place you have seen mouse droppings or mouse urine, and any place you can see a nest.
 If you have seen or heard a mouse, make a note of that too.

 You will use these details when setting traps, and they will also be useful for cleaning afterward!

 Now is the time to decide whether to use traps, poison, or both to catch the mice!

 My preference is to use traps only, or poison with traps that contain the mice until the poison has worked.

 It would be best if you always used quality mouse traps for a higher success rate.

-Consider using traps that catch multiple mice if you think you are dealing with an infestation.
+Consider using traps that catch multiple mice if you think you are dealing with a mouse infestation.